SofianeCherf/SofianeCherf.github.io/contents/home.md

-I am curently an Phd student at Camille Jordan institute under the supervision of Aymeric Baradat and Filippo Santambrogio.
+I am currently an Phd student at Camille Jordan institute under the supervision of Aymeric Baradat and Filippo Santambrogio.
 My current reshearch interest are entropic optimal transport for JKO scheme and his application for the Muskat problem.